exalearn/colmena/docs/thinker.rst

 Queues
 ++++++

-The ``self.queue`` attribute of a Thinker class manages communication to the method server.
+The ``self.queue`` attribute of a Thinker class manages communication to the task server.
-Each agent can use it to submit tasks or wait for results from the method server.
+Each agent can use it to submit tasks or wait for results from the task server.

 The :class:`colmena.redis.queue.ClientQueues` object must be provided to the constructor.